raspberrypilearning/tree-life-simulator/en/step_3.md

 ## Grow more trees

 In the simulation we want to see the impact of trees growing at a faster or slower speed.
-The speed at which a forest grows depends on a number of factors such as soil quality, disease, sunlight and water.
+The speed at which a forest grows depends on a number of factors such as climate conditions, soil quality, disease, sunlight and water.
+In this step you'll add a slider to demonstrate the impact of forest health conditions on forest growth.

-The growing speed will be stored in a variable called forest health.
+The growing speed will be held in a variable called `forest health`{:class="block3variables"}.

 --- task ---